OnBlockIO/NEP11TemplatePy/README.md

 ## Contract overview

 The contract features a generic mint() method, a burn() method, has builtin support for royalties and is pausable and updatable (restricted to owner).
-On top of that its possible to add or remove authorized addresses, allowed to interact with the contrat admin functions (pause / mint / etc.)
+On top of that its possible to add or remove authorized addresses, allowed to interact with the contract admin functions (pause / mint / etc.)

 ## What to replace